“Hangover” in Spanish: 7 Slang Words from Latin America and Europe

 Imagine a blunt, forceful undertow sucking you in.
 That’s exactly what resaca means, and it’s quite similar to how a person feels when being hung over.

-If you’ve traveled to a Spanish-speaking country before, particularly one in South or Central America (regions this fruit is native to), then you might already know what guayabo truly means.
+If you’ve traveled to South or Central America∞regions this fruit is native to—then you might already know what guayabo literally means.

-Keep in mind that guayabo (in its tree-masculine form) is the only way it can be said to describe a hangover or, in some cases, being sick.
+Keep in mind that guayabo (in its masculine form) is the only way it can be said to describe a hangover or, in some cases, being sick.

-Another way to use guayabo is in the “being sick” sense (also popular in Colombia), which isn’t at all related to being hung over.
+Another way to use guayabo is in the “being sick” sense, which isn’t at all related to being hung over.

 Me da guayabo ver esta gente siempre usando sus teléfonos móviles. — It makes me sick to see these people always using their cellphones.